'Understanding what you're part of is non-negotiable' - Inside Manchester United's academy | Goal.com

 “I know a lot of people say their club is built on youth and it’s a pillar of their foundations but it genuinely is at this club.
 More so than anywhere else I’ve ever made it,” Cox explained.
 “Developing homegrown players is the fabric of the football club.”

-The importance to get the young players to understand the club’s history is key to Cox’s job.
+The importance of getting the young players to understand the club’s history is key to Cox’s job.
 Workshops, cultural visits and talks are just some of the activities the youngsters at United take part in, and the senior players are key to that.

 “One of the most important things, and I know that a lot of clubs say this, but Manchester United really is a family.
 What you see is knowledge being passed down through the age groups.
 Mason Greenwood is not too far from Marcus Rashford in terms of age and they will have spent time together as youngsters, so there’s a rapport there.